realA10001986/SID/README.md

 It is ok to leave it in AP-mode, predominantly if used stand-alone.
 (To keep operating your SID in AP-mode, do not configure a WiFi network as described below, or check "Forget saved WiFi network" and click "Save" on the Config Portal's "WiFi Configuration" page.)

->Please do not leave computers/hand helds permanently connected to the SID's AP.
+>Please do not leave computers/handhelds permanently connected to the SID's AP.
 These devices might think they are connected to the internet and therefore hammer your SID with DNS and HTTP requests which might lead to packet loss and disruptions.

 >If you want your device to remain in AP-mode, please choose a suitable WiFi channel on the Config Portal's "WiFi Configuration" page.
 See [here](#-wifi-channel).

 >For experts: In the following, the term "WiFi network" is used for both "WiFi network" and "ip network" for simplicity reasons.
-However, for BTTFN/MQTT communication, the devices must (only) be on the same ip network, regardless of how they take part in it: They can be connected to different WiFi networks, if those WiFi networks are part of the same ip network, or, in case of the MQTT broker, by wire.
+However, for BTTFN/MQTT communication, the devices must (only) be on the same IP network, regardless of how they take part in it: They can be connected to different WiFi networks, if those WiFi networks are part of the same ip network, or, in case of the MQTT broker, by wire.
 If the TCD operates as access point for other props, connecting a prop to the TCD's WiFi network also takes care of suitable ip network configuration through DHCP.

 ##### &#9654; Home setup with a pre-existing local WiFi network